bdelmas/aircall-frontend-hiring-test/README.md

 # Aircall Challenge

-TLDR: `yarn p` and `yarn c`.

-When you run the challenge, be sure to run it in production mode (`yarn p`).
-If you want to run it in `dev` mode, remember that it is running with the `strict mode` on so some bugs in `dev` mode may appear but won't appear in `prod`.

-Because `strict mode` is used in `dev` mode, there is discrepencies between `prod` and `dev`, because React will treat the lifecycle more strictly.
-React does it to be able to spot lifecycle bugs more easily.
-But it can also add bugs on it's on because of that lifecycle change.
-You can see the effect for instance on this challenge.
-If you run it in `dev` mode some API calls will be done twice.
-But if you run it in `prod` mode with `yarn p` all API calls will done as expected and will be called only once.

-To see more about this, you can check the React documentation of `strict mode` [here](https://reactjs.org/docs/strict-mode.html).

-This [link](https://stackoverflow.com/a/60619061) from Stackoverflow summaries it:

->StrictMode renders components twice (on dev but not production) in order to detect any problems with your code and warn you about them (which can be quite useful).

 ## Project Structure
 The project is using the `features` and `pages` file structure with DDD and Screaming Architecture.
 A good intro can be found [here](https://profy.dev/article/react-folder-structure#discussion-feature-driven-folder-structure-and-screaming-architecture).